buitcj/docs/notes/git_notes.md

 ###Blob

 This just refers to a file, even text files.

-It can also be a tree ((sub)directory) as a directory in linux is also a file)
+###Tree

+Any (sub) directory in the project.

 ###Upstream Downstream